Business Resource Center

 Also, setting up a customer service message in the Resolution Center may help to prevent disputes.
 For example, if shipments will be delayed because of a hurricane in your region, letting the buyer know may answer their question and make a dispute unnecessary.

-If you sell on eBay, take a look at these every eBay-specific tips for improving your Detailed Seller Ratings (DSRs).
+If you sell on eBay, take a look at these eBay-specific tips for improving your Detailed Seller Ratings (DSRs).

 PayPal re-evaluates your account every 35 days.
 If you follow the guidelines outlined in this article and your account remains in good standing, your available funds may not be delayed and you’ll have happier customers.